kitzeslab/opensoundscape/docs/index.rst

 ############################
-API Documentation
+Codebase Documentation
 ############################

-This documentation contains a list of all of OpenSoundscape's functions (and their arguments) and classes (and their methods).
+This documentation contains documentation for the entire API of OpenSoundscape: its functions (and their arguments) and classes (and their methods).

 .. toctree::
    :maxdepth: 1
-   :caption: API Documentation

    api/modules